 Preparing for a tooth extraction

-> Swelling and pain are not uncommon, as they are a part of the healing process.
-Post operatively, patients should prepare for bed rest for 24-48 hours, if needed.
-Dr. Kilby will likely prescribe medication to aide the patients pain.
+Swelling and pain are not uncommon, as they are a part of the healing process.
+Postoperatively, patients should prepare for bed rest for 24-48 hours, if needed.
+Dr. Kilby will likely prescribe medication to aid the patient’s pain.

-> Allowing your body to recover, ideally, means withholding from eating meals that require heavy chewing and avoiding any alcoholic or carbonated beverages.
+Allowing your body to recover, ideally, means withholding from eating meals that require heavy chewing and avoiding any alcoholic or carbonated beverages.
 It is also ideal to avoid smoking, spitting or sucking through straws for 5-7 days to avoid a dry socket.
 If a dry socket occurs and is not treated, it can cause complications with the healing process.
 The only way to relieve a dry socket is an application of medication by the doctor or assistant only.

 Giving your body plenty of hydration and eating soft foods will help give the mouth time to heal.
 Any patient who is planning to have a permanent tooth removed needs to anticipate rest to assist in the best outcome.

 For more information check out the other articles form the American Dental Association.